eviedense/CI.SI/WRITING/PART 4 - VINDICATION (REVISED).md

 *Talin and Stephanie make it out of the Equinox Medical building, only to discover that it was a bunker.
 Rushing back up onto the street through a manhole, Stephanie and Talin climb into the Nissan R32, and make an escape.
 On the way out, Cisila calls them, and tells them to go to a Lighthouse just outside the city, and gives directions.
 Almost as soon as they leave, they see that they're tailed.
 Two sleek, modern sports cars from the Syndicate.
 Two things have to happen in order for them to be able to get to the lighthouse: they need the route.
 And they need to lose the cars.
 And to do that, Stephanie makes a turn towards the area outside of the city, a road she knows that is extremely winding.
 The sports cars easily catch up to the R32, but once they reach the top of the mountain - a place exclusive to this universe - and the downhill drive begins, Stephanie overtakes them.
 Cue THE TOP by KEN BLAST for a battle for street superiority.
 Inspired directly by Initial D First Stage's TAKESHI NAKAZATO v.
 TAKUMI FUJIWARA fight, this exemplifies the control and power Stephanie has over the R32.
 "The R badge on the back...can you even get close enough to see it?!".
 Despite the superior hardware of the Syndicate cars and cons of the R32, Stephanie begins to lose them as the drivers lose control of their cars, smashing into the road barriers or crashing straight through them.
 "Now they've fallen, I'm at the top!
 Are you ready now to die?"*

 # 15
-# Evidence Collection
+# Let's Talk
 ### CHICAGO, ILLINOIS, U.S.A
-### 3:31AM
+### 3:10AM
 ### NOVEMBER 8TH, 2035
 #### STEPHANIE LAYTON, 23

+*Arriving at the Lighthouse for the first time, Stephanie and Talin finally meet Lyla, and Kasey, who has returned from Japan.
+The group, including Cisila, decides to slow down.
+Lyla, who immediately takes a liking to Stephanie, sits her down and tries to make sure she's okay.
+Cisila joins, and holds out the Haze inhaler.
+It's cracked.
+Stephanie slowly takes it, looking at Cisila.
+"I feel like I'm suffering from a really, *really* bad withdrawal."
+She explains, and that is why she wasn't able to show up during the escape from the bunker.
+"I need a few days to recover.
+I'm sorry."
+She says regretfully.
+Stephanie nods, and puts the Haze into her jacket, for later.
+During Stephanie and Lyla's conversation, Talin can be seen watching them with a slightly mournful look on her face.
+Is it jealousy?
+Or is it something else?
+Cisila seems to be happy watching the two talk, and soon, the two head up to the top of the lighthouse when Stephanie feels like opening up to Lyla.
+Here, we learn the entirety of Stephanie's backstory.* \
+*Her amazing father.
+Her terrible mother.
+Her sister.
+A flurry of odd emotions run through Stephanie as she recounts her life to Lyla.
+"I always hated mom."
+Stephanie admits.
+"But I didn't know why, until she rejected me."
+She sighs.
+We find out that her R32 was a gift from her father, who knew she desperately wanted one.
+He worked incredibly hard to find and buy one.
+Unfortunately, he is no longer alive - his cause of death was sickness.*

+*Down below, Cisila tries to talk to Talin, but we see that she's rather closed off, as opposed to when she's with Stephanie.
+Cisila relents, gets up, and heads over to Kasey.
+The two chat about what Kasey was up to in Japan, and Kasey is apprehensive to explain.
+When she learns what happened in Chicago, she's disappointed in Cisila, but pushes forward nonetheless, knowing that despite Cisila's own apprehension, the case has progressed smoothly, with the help of Stephanie, Talin, and Han Daehyun, whom we haven't seen for a majority of the chapters.*

+# 16
+# Two Days To Relax, At Least For a Moment
+### CHICAGO, ILLINOIS, U.S.A
+### 1:45PM
+### NOVEMBER 8TH, 2035
+#### STEPHANIE LAYTON, 23 & CISILA J. SIVETA, 26

+*A chapter focused on showing a brief break in the main story, where we see a vaguely normal set of days from Stephanie and Cisila's perspectives.
+Hopefully, this will be valuable worldbuilding to show how Chicago has changed since PALMER-EDEN's fall, because we've been too busy on the investigation to pay attention to the streets of Chicago.*

+# 17
+# The Die Has Been Cast
+### CHICAGO, ILLINOIS, U.S.A
+### 9:31PM
+### NOVEMBER 10TH, 2035
+#### STEPHANIE LAYTON, 23 & CISILA J. SIVETA, 26

-*The group get back together at the Lighthouse, and discuss what they've found.
-Joined by Kasey, who has returned from Japan, this is a chapter to lay out the foundation of the mystery of LHD-0404, putting it together clearly.
+*The group get back together at the Lighthouse at an odd time, and discuss what they've found throughout their separate investigations.
+This is a chapter to lay out the foundation of the mystery of LHD-0404, putting it together clearly.
 The cult, who Lyla informs the group seems to be using Haze.
 Carbine, who is using Haze for its new bioweapon systems.
 And Equinox Medical, who made Haze, or LHD-0404.
 The murderer, or the Crow, who seems to have been hired by the project leader of LHD-0404 to kill any and all people against the project.
 Who or why this is happening remains unknown, and the group begin to brainstorm who the project leader is, but they get nowhere.
 Instead of trying to figure it out on their own, Stephanie calls Maria, but when she picks up, Stephanie is met by the Crow instead.
 They state that they have Maria.
 They then tell Stephanie to go outside...Talin is watching Stephanie, nervously.*

-# 16
+# 18
 # I Believe In You
 ### CHICAGO, ILLINOIS, U.S.A
-### 4:02AM
+### 10:02PM
-### NOVEMBER 8TH, 2035
+### NOVEMBER 9TH, 2035
-#### STEPHANIE LAYTON, 23
+#### STEPHANIE LAYTON, 23 & CISILA J. SIVETA, 26

 *Stephanie and the group step outside, only for the Crow to emerge from the darkness around the Lighthouse, and pulls out a gun.
 They shoot Cisila, Lyla and Kasey before anybody can do anything.
 Putting the gun away and staring at Stephanie and Talin, the Crow backs away and enters a car, driving away.
 When Stephanie wonders out loud how they were found...Talin quietly says "It was me.
 I'm sorry."* \
 *Stephanie turns to Talin, shocked.
 Talin, regretfully, pulls out her own pistol, and points it at Stephanie.
 "They told me I'd have to kill you, them, and then myself."
 But before Talin can do anything, Cisila wrenches the gun out of Talin's hands and throws it into the ocean.
 Talin punches Cisila in the face with surprising strength, before turning towards Stephanie.
 Cue I BELIEVE IN YOU from YAKUZA 5 for an unexpected fight against Talin.
 When the fight ends, Talin collapses, and tells Stephanie one thing.*